dmurfet/therisingsea/content/post/seminar-ch.md

 The current seminar is the [Computation, Geometry, Logic seminar](https://cglseminar.github.io).

-#### S1 2020

-In semester one of 2020 we are running a seminar on cohomological field theories (CohFTs) moduli spaces of curves and Landau-Ginzburg models, with an aim to understand the construction of the [Polishchuk-Vaintrob CohFT](https://arxiv.org/abs/1105.2903).
-From the third talk, all talks will be **online only** and may be accessed by anybody using Zoom.

-Talk schedule:

-  * Lecture 1: Paul Norbury "Introduction to CohFTs and Frobenius manifolds"
-  * Lecture 2: Emanuel Scheidegger (Peking University) "FJRW theory, an overview" ([DM's notes](http://therisingsea.org/notes/talk-emanuel-fjrw.pdf))
-  * Lecture 3: Daniel Murfet "Introduction to matrix factorisations Part 1" ([join with Zoom](https://unimelb.zoom.us/j/6805102102) 11am Melbourne time 25/3/2020) ([notes](http://therisingsea.org/notes/talk-lgcohftseminar-intromf1.pdf))

 #### S2 2019 - Deep learning and reinforcement learning

 In semester two of 2019 we studied reasoning in the context of **deep reinforcement learning** with an aim to understand AlphaGo and related breakthroughs, such as AlphaStar.
 Along the way we looked at deep learning more generally.
 Some relevant background information: